dstanesc/FluidPatterns/doc/communication-layer.md

  WebSocket based notification is employed for super-low message delivery latencies (aka speed) but the important question from data consistency standpoint is:

  __What are Fluid's message delivery guarantees?
-Is it possible that messages are lost during niche situations?__
+Is it possible that committed messages are lost when network, service or hardware failures happen?__

  Actually FLuidFramework elevates the answer in the [published documentation](https://github.com/microsoft/FluidFramework/blob/42e6f0e949b02c055de7d7f06d148bb18c66336f/docs/content/docs/concepts/tob.md#fluid-data-operations-all-the-way-down) to the DDS data consistency level: